chumaky/docker-images/README.md

 The `postgres_jdbc_fdw` image requires JRE to be installed.
 This is the main reason for the size increase.
 As for `postgres_oracle_fdw`, it requires oracle client to be present on the host machine.
-The most minimal in size oracle client is instant client.
-But even it adds 250 MB to the image size.
+The most minimal in size oracle client is _basic_ instant client.
+But even it adds 81 MB to the image size.

 Currently, `datero_engine` image contains all FDWs except `postgres_jdbc_fdw`.
 The `jdbc_fdw` connector capabilities are under investigation.